 Workers who are “disengaged” tend to work less efficiently, may cost their employers more in lost productivity, and overall can bring down a workplace and risk burnout.
 As an employer, it’s in everyone’s best interest to promote a productive, positive workplace by showing employees that hard work pays off.
 Introducing benefits, from health-related programs to personal benefits, is a great way to ensure that your team is motivated to work.

 In addition, you may find that the success of your business will depend upon having a core group of “key employees.”
 Key employees, also referred to as keymen or key personnel, may have a large role in the decision-making process at your firm or has a large amount of ownership.
 Key employees are intrinsic and crucial to your business’s operation, which only makes sense that they may enjoy key employee benefits and other monetary bonuses.

-Here are some examples of how employee benefits can affect total employment compensation, what key employee benefits are, and how benefits improve employee morale.
+Here are some examples of how employee benefits can affect total employment compensation, what key employee benefits are, and how they improve employee morale.

 The Advantages of Employee & Key Employee Benefits

-Employee benefits provide advantages both for your employees and for you as the employer.
-Employee benefit plans do not come cheap.
+Employee benefits provide advantages both for your employees and for you as the employer, but they don’t come cheap.

-If you were wondering how employee benefits affect total employment compensation, it increases it.
+If you were wondering how they affect total employment compensation, it increases it.
 Total compensation is essentially expressed the same way as a base salary is, but includes the value of any additional benefits the employee gains on top of their existing salary.